kushti/common-pos/README.md

-# common-pos
+# Interactive Proof-of-Stake

-Simulation code behind the Interactive Proof-of-Stake paper
+Initial version of the "Interactive Proof-of-Stake" paper along with the simulations code.